 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly identifies the specific library, lists concrete animation capabilities, and provides explicit trigger conditions including both feature requests and error scenarios.
-The description uses proper third-person voice and includes both the old (Framer Motion) and new (Motion) library names for discoverability.
+This is a strong, well-crafted description that concisely identifies the specific library, lists concrete capabilities, and provides explicit trigger conditions including both feature requests and error scenarios.
+It uses proper third-person voice and covers both common use cases and debugging scenarios, making it highly effective for skill selection.

 | Dimension | Reasoning | Score |